euwbah/musescore-xen-tuner/README.md

 2. If there are multiple ligature sets, the sets aren't declared in [the right order](#understanding-how-the-plugin-parses--reads-accidentals)
 3. Secondary accidentals/text representations are not declared in [the right order](#secondary-accidental-declaration-order-matters)

+> [!NOTE]
-> 🟡 For example, in `heji/5 limit.txt`, if you shift the second ligature set declaration before the first, you will encounter this issue.
+> For example, in `heji/5 limit.txt`, if you shift the second ligature set declaration before the first, you will encounter this issue.

 To make your tuning config debugging process easier, follow the instructions in "[Reporting an issue](#reporting-an-issue)" to find debug/error messages when running the plugin from the Plugin Creator.